SquareDonut1/AIDA/README.md

 ## **About AIDA**

-AIDA is a assistant that is powered by [Googles Gemini API](https://ai.google.dev/gemini-api), or really any llm with a small amout of motification.
+AIDA is a assistant that is powered by [Googles Gemini API](https://ai.google.dev/gemini-api), or really any LLM with a small amout of motification.
 The TTS and STT are ran localy

 ### Whats the point of this project?